bohdaq/rust-web-server/README.md

 ## Configuration

 The rws can be started without any configuration.
-By default, the server will bind to IP 127.0.0.1 and port 7887.
-CORS requests are allowed by default.
+The following is the default config - the server will bind to IP 127.0.0.1 and port 7887, will spawn 200 threads, CORS requests are allowed.

 The rws will try to read configuration from [system environment variables](https://github.com/bohdaq/rust-web-server/blob/main/rws.variables) first, then it will override configuration by reading it from file named [rws.config.toml](https://github.com/bohdaq/rust-web-server/blob/main/rws.config.toml) placed in the same directory where you execute rws, at last it will apply config provided via [command-line arguments](https://github.com/bohdaq/rust-web-server/blob/main/rws.command_line).